About

 Art/Edit Magazine

-Her work as an artist spans painting, photography, sculpture, installation, and mixed media.
-In 2019, she undertook an artist residency at the Creative Centre of Stöðvarfjörður in Iceland, and returned to be an artist-in-residence at The Old School Arthouse near the Arctic Circle in 2021.
-She later lived in Kraków, Poland, and travelled to both Egypt and Canada to deepen her creative practice across 2022.
-She received an honourable mention in the professional category of the 2021 Monochrome Photography Awards, and has participated in solo and group exhibitions both nationally and internationally.
+Lana Eileen is an Irish-Australian multidisciplinary artist and musician.
+In 2019, she undertook an artist residency at the Creative Centre of Stöðvarfjörður in Iceland, returning in 2021 for a second residency at The Old School Arthouse near the Arctic Circle.
+She later lived in Kraków, Poland, and undertook creative research across Egypt and Canada in 2022.

 Exhibitions